-We will help you with childhood sleep issues such as trouble falling asleep and staying asleep, bedtime battles, night wakings, early rising, nap refusals, brief naps, crib to bed transitions, age appropriate sleep schedules and routines, and any other behavioral sleep issues you may face.
+We will help parents struggling with their children's sleep issues such as trouble falling asleep and staying asleep, bedtime battles, night wakings, early rising, nap refusals, brief naps, crib to bed transitions, age appropriate sleep schedules and routines, and any other behavioral sleep issues children may face.

-A to Zzzz Full Sleep Training Package includes:
+A to Zzzz Full Sleep Training Package for children includes:

 * 90 minute phone consultation